What Is TESOL? Which Certificate Is Better – TEFL or TESOL?By Jennifer Collis

 You’ve been doing your research into getting certified to teach English as a foreign language (TEFL) and you keep also running across the term TESOL.
 So, what is TESOL?
-Is the certification the same as TEFL, or is it different?
+Is TESOL certification the same as TEFL, or is it different?
 The short answer is, although there is a subtle difference in meaning, the terms TEFL and TESOL are usually used interchangeably when it comes to certification in teaching English.

 Is TEFL the same as TESOL?

 These two acronyms are umbrella terms for training courses offered online or in-person (or a blend of both) that prepare English language teachers.
-Although technically these terms have somewhat different meanings, when it comes to getting certified to teach English as a foreign language, or getting hired as a teacher, TEFL and TESOL used interchangeably.
+Although technically these terms have somewhat different meanings, when it comes to getting certified to teach English as a foreign language, or getting hired as a teacher, TEFL and TESOL are used interchangeably.
 In fact, when you’re shopping around for TEFL courses, you may even see them described as “TEFL/TESOL courses.”
 Similarly, schools that hire teachers will make no distinction between the two.
 You might see an ad for a teaching job that requires “TEFL/TESOL certification,” for example.

 Which is better?